 It was followed a year later by the Apple II.
 This was Apple’s first fully-assembled consumer product, including both a mouse and a monitor, and became one of the world’s first highly successful mass-produced microcomputers.
 Apple I users were offered discounts or trade-in credit to upgrade, and when the circuit boards ended up back in Apple’s hands, they destroyed them.
 That’s why it’s so difficult for collectors to locate Apple I computers now.

 In 1983, the Apple Lisa—named after Jobs’ daughter—became Apple’s first GUI (graphical user interface) computer.
 Its high price, hampered performance and crash-prone nature made it unpopular, and the 1984 release of the lower-priced and superior-performing Macintosh computer sealed its fate.

 The Macintosh Lineup

-Development of the Macintosh computer began in 1979, when Apple employee Jeff Raskin endeavored to create an easy-to-use and low-cost personal computer.
-Raskin wanted to name it the McIntosh, after his favorite apple, however the final spelling shows he didn’t quite get his way.
+Development of the Macintosh computer began in 1979, when Apple employee Jeff Raskin endeavoured to create an easy-to-use and low-cost personal computer.
+Raskin wanted to name it the McIntosh, after his favourite apple, however the final spelling shows he didn’t quite get his way.
 There are conflicting reports behind the reason for the change, but one of the most prevalent is that an audio equipment manufacturer, McIntosh Library Inc., owned the rights to the name and refused to give Apple permission to use it as well.

 The Macintosh would work its way through multiple versions and refinements through the years, including the ambitious portable Macintosh in 1989 (which made a now-infamous appearance on the prime time drama Twin Peaks).
 Since then, the Macintosh line has become a prime example of iconic packaging and design.
 The practice of merging computer and monitor into one, maintaining sleek design lines, and the adoption of aluminum-and-glass casings has given Apple a design reputation that’s hard to match.